-A “yes” on Proposition 64 would make it legal for people 21 or older to use it recreationally.
-There would be a 15% sales tax, and its cultivation would be taxed.
-The money would be used in part to study drug research, to study treatment and to help with enforcement of the law.
+The “yes” on Proposition 64 will now make it legal for people 21 or older to use it recreationally.
+There would be a 15% sales tax, and its cultivation will be taxed.
+The money will be used in part to study drug research, to study treatment and to help with enforcement of the law.

-The state’s two largest newspapers back the measure, as does the California Democratic Party, while Republicans are against it.
+The state’s two largest newspapers backed the measure, as did the California Democratic Party, while Republicans were against it.